Developer-Mike/obsidian-advanced-canvas/README.md

     *   Expand the selected node in the direction of the arrow keys
 *   `Advanced Canvas: Flip selection horizontally/vertically`
     *   Flip the selected nodes and the respective edges horizontally or vertically
+*   `Advanced Canvas: Swap nodes`
+    *   Swap two selected nodes with each other (x, y and width, height will be swapped)
 </details>

 ## Node Styles